unioslo/tre-operators-docs/docs/modules/interfaces/index.md

 Use authorization interfaces to exchange Structured Data Objects (Query Objects, Job Request Objects).

 *   **Query Objects (Direct Queries):** Use these objects to contain the executable query.
 They typically do not contain sensitive data and are designated **“SDC green”**.
-Usually, you do not need output control before they leave their originating environment (unless they encapsulate elements like partially trained neural networks).
+Usually, you do not need output control before they leave their originating environment.
-*   **Data Manager Roles:** Allow only system actors in **Data Manager** roles to invoke interface types that exchange sensitive metadata or data extracts (Index, Data Ingress/Egress).
+*   **Data Manager Roles:** Allow only system actors in **Data Manager** roles to invoke interface types that exchange sensitive metadata or data extracts.

-*   Data Manager Roles: Allow only system actors in Data Manager roles to invoke interface types that exchange sensitive metadata or data extracts (Index, Data Ingress/Egress).

 ## Secure Data Exchange and Auditing